Payarc/payarc-sdk-php/README.md

-    retrieve - this function returns json object 'Charge' with details list - returns an object with attribute 'charges' a list of json object holding information for charges and object in attribute 'pagination' createRefund - function to perform a refund over existing charge
+    retrieve - this function returns json object 'Charge' with details list - returns an object with attribute 'charges' a list of json object holding information for charges and object in attribute 'pagination' createRefund - function to perform a refund over existing charge adjustSplits - function to modify splits for existing charge (Only for Merchants configured with instructional funding) createSplit - function to create splits
+    listSplits - function to retrieves a list of instructional funding allocations associated with a specific merchant account.

+#### Service `Payarc->payee` is used to manipulate payees in the system.
+This Service has the following functions:
+    create - this function to create process of connecting your payee with Payarc list - this function returns all payees for the current agent delete - this function to delete payee record by id

 ### Service ``Payarc->customer``
 #### Service `Payarc->customer` is representing your customers with personal details, addresses and credit cards and/or bank accounts.
 Saved for future needs